RBC Capital Mkts lifts Medtronic plc [MDT] price estimate. Who else is bullish?

-Medtronic plc [NYSE: MDT] surged by $0.69 during the normal trading session on Tuesday and reaching a high of $86.59 during the day while it closed the day at $85.49.
-The company report on February 21, 2023 that Medtronic reports third quarter fiscal 2023 financial results.
+Medtronic plc [NYSE: MDT] plunged by -$0.1 during the normal trading session on Monday and reaching a high of $84.13 during the day while it closed the day at $83.39.
+The company report on February 27, 2023 that Medtronic Executive Vice President and CFO Karen Parkhill to speak at Cowen healthcare conference.

 Will You Miss Out On This Growth Stock Boom?